gjbex/Fortran-MOOC/docs/procedures.md

 ## Keyword arguments

-Fortran support keyword arguments, which can be very convenient when you have procedures with multiple arguments.
+Fortran supports keyword arguments, which can be very convenient when you have procedures with multiple arguments.
 Consider the example of the `clamp` subroutine we defined above.
 Do you remember the signature?
 Perhaps you don't, if so, keyword arguments can help, and make your code easier to understand.
 You can call the